iapyeh/sshscript/syntax.md

 ## $$”””

-This defines a multiple lines two-dollars command.
+This defines a multiple line two-dollars command.
 Many commands can be put together, for example:

 ```jsx
 $$"""